 Marianne Ingleby (1980) is a journalist and photographer living in Amsterdam.

-Recognition for Operation Detachment and other photographic projects:
+Recognition, exhibitions, and awards for Operation Detachment and other photographic projects:

 2017, Shortlist Olympus Young Talent Award.
 Part of group exhibition in Foam Cafe, part of Foam photography museum.